 Local Plan - A plan for the future development of a local area, drawn up by the local planning authority in consultation with the community.
-In Mid Sussex this is known as the District Plan.

 Monitoring Report - To support the Development Plan, the annual monitoring report assesses the implementation of the local development scheme and the extent to which policies in Development Plan Documents are being successfully implemented.